alinex/node-monitor/README.md

 # - average - the average status (arithmetic round) is used
 combine: max

+# Rules to process
+# -------------------------------------------------
+# The following rules will be processed after the controller is run.
+They will
+# decide which actions to run and how to do it.
+#
+# The following list references the active rules for this controller:
 rule:
   - fail
   - warn
   - ok

+# Information Text
+# -------------------------------------------------
+# This is a general and unspecific information text for that controller.
 info: |+
   This system is used for software development, building and deployment.
 An outage will have direct effects to the developers so that they can't submit, test and deploy their code.

+# ### Specific Hint
+# In contrast to the `info` the `hint` will be more specific to the concrete
+# results.
+Within this handlebar text you may use some specific variables:
+#
+#     name: controller name
+#     config: this config
+#     sensor: sensor results
 hint: |+
   All necessary parts are on the same machine, so that you only have to bring this machine to work.
 Backups of the data are made on my-backup.